acrosa/cobani/README.md

 * `python app.py --predict --repeat 90`
   Runs the previously trained machine learning model with your own data.
 It will read all the camera sources available, run the model and store the results in the `predictions/` folder.
 This is heavy to run on a Raspberry Pi Zero so use the `--repeat` flag with at least 90 seconds between runs or more.

+### Slack bots to interact with the camera detections

 * `python app.py --slack`
   Starts a Slack bot that answers questions about your house.
 See the plugins section to extend it's capabilities.